 It is now interesting to compare the time series of the basic variables with the occurrence of specific weather systems.
 The colored heatmaps at the bottom of Fig. 9 provide information about the occurrence of cyclones, blocks and CAOs in the Kara and Barents Seas.
 As each weather system is identified as an object described by a two-dimensional binary field (grid points that belong to a system have a value of 1 and other grid points have a value of 0), the weather system frequency field is calculated by time averaging of these binary fields.
 For example, if a cyclone mask covers a grid point at 25 % of all times, then time averaging of the binary fields yields 0.25, corresponding to a cyclone frequency of 25 %.
-Here, the color intensity is representative for the daily mean daily mean weather system frequency averaged over the area of the sub-region, thus it indicates the percentage of the sub-regions' area that overlaps with a cyclone, blocking or CAO mask on a daily basis.
-The relative frequency anomaly of a specific weather system in a specific season is calculated as:

-$$\frac{f{\text{seas}} - f{\text{clim}}}{f{\text{clim}}} 100$$ where f{seas} and f{clin} denote the spatially averaged seasonal-mean weather system frequencies for the season and the climatology, respectively.
-The repeated passage of cyclones (Fig. 9, blue heatmap) originating from the Nordic Seas (not shown) ensures the continuous transport of warm and moist air masses into the Kara and Barents Seas throughout during several periods, mostly during in December and February.
+Here, the color intensity is representative for the daily mean weather system frequency averaged over the area of the sub-region, thus it indicates the percentage of the sub-regions' area that overlaps with a cyclone, blocking or CAO mask on a daily basis.
+The repeated passage of cyclones (Fig. 9, blue heatmap) originating from the Nordic Seas (not shown) ensures the continuous transport of warm and moist air masses into the Kara and Barents Seas throughout several periods, mostly during December and February.
 Yet, in the wintertime average, cyclone frequency in this region was slightly below climatology (as further discussed in section 5.3).
-In contrastAt the same time, CAO frequency (Fig. 9, green heatmap) was strongly reduced while blocking frequency was substantially increased (Fig. 9, red heatmap) in this season compared to climatology.
+In contrast, CAO frequency (Fig. 9, green heatmap) was strongly reduced while blocking frequency was substantially increased (Fig. 9, red heatmap) in this season.
 CAOs, which often occur after the passage of a cyclone in the cyclones' cold sector, as can be seen for example around days 30, 43 and 77, usually lead to a strong decrease in T{2m} and E_S (associated with intense surface fluxes).
 Therefore, the relative lack of CAOs in this winter favors the persistence of above average T{2m} .
-Several In addition, several blocking episodes around days 34, 61 and 71 are associated with notable peaks of T{2m} and E_S .
-Animations S1-3 in the supplementary material show daily synoptic plots for each of the discussed the three case studies and further illustrate the interplay of the synoptic systems and the occurrence of the anomalies in the considered surface parameters.
+Several blocking episodes around days 34, 61 and 71 are associated with notable peaks of T{2m} and E_S .
+Animations S1-3 in the supplementary material show daily synoptic plots for each of the discussed case studies and further illustrate the interplay of the synoptic systems and the occurrence of the anomalies in the considered surface parameters.